Svetlana Lunkina: Biography

-Lunkina joined the National Ballet of Canada as a principal guest artist in August 2013 and as a permanent principal dancer the following year.
-In 2014, she was invited as a guest dancer in South Korea, and in April 2015 she performed in Taiwan.
+On 18 March 2014, Lunkina publicly expressed solidarity with the Ukrainian people following Russia's occupation of Crimea.
+In response to the Russian occupation of eastern Ukraine, she gave a charity performance of Giselle at the Odesa Opera and Ballet Theater in October 2015.
+In September 2016, she returned there to dance Odette-Odile in Swan Lake.
+In April 2022, she performed at a benefit gala in Toronto for Ukrainian war relief.
+She has also provided material assistance to the Armed Forces of Ukraine.

 Lunkina is the artistic director of the Canada All Star Ballet Gala.
 Its first performance took place on 11 February 2017 at the Sony Centre for the Performing Arts in Toronto, featuring principal dancers from American Ballet Theatre, the Bolshoi Ballet, Rome Opera Ballet, Royal Ballet, Royal Danish Ballet, San Francisco Ballet, Stuttgart Ballet and the National Ballet of Canada.

+In 2019, collaborating with scientists and programmers, Lunkina developed the 1on1 Ballet Studio app, an interactive training program designed to develop ballet technique and proper form, which uses AI to analyze execution and offer suggestions on how to improve ballet technique.

 Personal life

-Lunkina is married to Russian producer Vladislav Moskalev and has two children: Maxim, born in January 2004, and Eva, born in April 2009.
+Lunkina is married to Ukrainian-born producer Vladislav Moskalev and has two children: Maxim, born in January 2004, and Eva, born in April 2009.